KavenArango/MeltWater_Project/README.md

 * Trade-off: To make the upfront use of the program easier the manual configuration is difficult.

-* Trade-off: the program will not delete the raw doucments from inside the Non-redacted documents since it is unknown if the files are back-up somewhere and its unknown if the program had any issues during the redaction process
+* Trade-off: the program will not delete the raw doucments from inside the Non-redacted documents since it is unknown if the files are back-up somewhere and its unknown if the program had any issues during the redaction process.

-* Issue: Program is over engineered and did not need all the code it has
+* Issue: Program is over engineered and did not need all the code it has.

-* Issue: Variable name and functions are long and complicated
+* Issue: Variable name and functions are long and complicated.

 * Issue: Speed may have been sacrificed, due to my lack of in-depth knowledge of the language with functions is more difficult.